rera/code-samples/node-sockets/README.md

 6. Pulls audio down using Grooveshark API
 7. Streams audio to client through sockets

-_*code for these steps not published in this repo_
+_*most server-side code not published in this repo_

 [View it live](http://responsive.is/juke.io) using responsive.is.